DreymaR/BigBagKbdTrixPKL/README.md

 * Virus programs may be skittish about compiling AHK code.
 You may get a `Threats found` notification, and your `epkl.exe` file doesn't get made.
     - The `ahk2exe` temp file will be interpreted as a Trojan.
 Even allowing the "Threat" doesn't always help, as compilation already failed.
     - Turn off `Windows Security → Virus & threat protection → Virus & threat protection settings → Real-time protection` temporarily to remedy this.
+* The AHK KeyHistory logs your last key presses (and what EPKL sends as a result), keeping them in memory unencrypted.
+This may feel unsafe to some.
+    - AHK KeyHistory is on by default, even if you've hidden it from the menu (by turning off Advanced Mode) and disabled its hotkey shortcut.
+    - To most users, the hypothetical risk of something devious digging into EPKL's memory to fish out your password from this log won't be a problem?
+    - To many users, the benefits of seeing which keys you just typed and what EPKL produced from it should outweigh any such concerns in my opinion.
+    - If you do wish to disable KeyHistory, however, find the `#KeyHistory` line in [`_PKL_Main.ahk`][SrcPMn] and set it to `0`.
+Then recompile EPKL.
+    - For more info about this topic, see [EPKL issue #63](https://github.com/DreymaR/BigBagKbdTrixPKL/issues/63) here on GitHub.
 <br>

 DONE/TODO: